jean553/rust-kibana-logger/README.md

 # rust-kibana-logger

 Simple `syslog` crate routines wrapper for syslog logging.
-The logged data is directly usuable from ElasticSearch.
+The logged data can then be used into ElasticSearch.

 ## Example